damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 currently takes over 24 hours, and 24 hours of downtime while we move gitlab.com is not a nice idea.
 Now you might ask: what if you Rsync once to prepare, take the server offline, and then do a quick Rsync just to catch up?
-That would still take hours.
+That would still take hours just for Rsync to walk through all the files and directories on disk.
 No good.

 We have faced and solved this same problem in the past when the amount of data was 5 times smaller.
 (Rsync was not an option even then.)
 What I did at that time was to use DRBD to move not just the files themselves, but the whole filesystem they sit on.
+This time around DRBD again seemed like the best solution for us.
 It is not the fastest solution to move a lot of data, but what is great about it is that you can keep using the filesystem while the data is being moved, and changes will get synchronized continuously.
 No downtime for our users!
 (Except maybe 5 minutes at the start to set up the sync.)

 ## What is DRBD?